garylirocks/quickrefs/azure-networking.markdown

 ### Firewall policy

-- Created by the Firewall Manager
+- Created in Firewall Manager
 - Not only security policies, can have **routing policies as well**.
   - User-defined routes aren't needed to route traffic through the firewall.
+- Policy organization: Rule Collection Group -> Rule Collection, each collection contains rules of one of the types:
+  - DNAT rules
+  - Network rules
+  - Application rules

-- Contains:
+- Other settings:
-  - NAT, network, application rule collections
-  - Threat Intelligence settings
+  - Threat Intelligence
 - Is global resource
   - Works across regions and subscriptions
   - Can be used by multiple Azure Firewall instances
 - Could be inherited:
-  - allows DevOps to create local firewall policies on top of organization mandated base policy
+  - Allows DevOps to create local firewall policies on top of organization mandated base policy

 ![Firewall policies](images/azure_firewall-manager-policies.png)